VersBersh/django-data-validation/doc/api.rst

 .. class:: DataValidationMixin

-    Adds validation results to the django admin
+    Adds validation results to the django admin.
+See :ref:`admin` for details.